spences10/scottspence.com/posts/2020/06/18/theming-with-linaria/index.md

 }
 ```

-Now in the Linaria `styled` componet I can use any of the theme
+Now in the Linaria `styled` component I can use any of the theme
 values.
 In the Header component I'll change the `background` to blue:

 ```js {2}